anshul1204/anshul1204-langgraph-mat496/README.md

 Changes in Code: I wrote arithmetic tools (add, multiply, divide etc.) and extended the agent to handle binary and two’s complement operations.
 I updated the tool list and LLM bindings, and tested flows where the agent had to chain tool calls (e.g. do math, convert to binary, handle two’s complement logic, and then convert back to decimal).
 The graph flow was enhanced with debugging statements and more robust node-to-node connections to support advanced tool chaining.

+Video 7: Agent with Memory

+What I Learned: I learned how to extend agent architectures in LangGraph by introducing memory.
+Now, agents can remember previous steps in a conversation and use checkpoints to persist state, which lets the assistant recall past user messages and calculations even after interruptions.​

+Changes in Code: I set up in-memory checkpointing using the built-in MemorySaver, so the graph can store and retrieve state with a thread id.
+I expanded my toolset to include binary conversion and two's complement logic, and tested the agent with multi-step arithmetic and conversions, verifying memory by resuming conversations and operations after state updates and interruptions.